 This post has partner links that I may receive compensation for at no cost to you.
 Thank you!

 I nearly walked right past it without stopping.
-After a couple of drinks in one Yokohama beer bar, I was heading to another.
-In full stride through Chinatown, the jazz caught my ear, so I turned to look inside, spotting rows of vinyl records & bottles of whisky on the shelves.
+After a couple of drinks in one Yokohama beer bar on a quiet October night, I was heading to another.
+While in full stride through Chinatown, the jazz caught my ear.
+I turned to look inside, spotting weathered rows of vinyl records & bottles of whisky on the shelves.
 With my brain already being in “walk” mode, I took a few more steps, but I knew I had to stop & see what this unexpected bar held within.
 The sign above said “Minton House.”
 I had just stumbled upon a relic of a fading era of Japanese jazz & whisky bars in Yokohama.

 A group of older customers was sitting at the chairs near the door.
 I could tell that they were regulars.
 The Minton House is not a place with bar stools.
 These old wooden chairs are more like thrones than chairs.
 Or perhaps restaurant high chairs you see used for toddlers, keeping you safely wrapped inside as you consume increasing amounts of whisky.